Kitware/tangelo/docs/basic-usage.rst

    therein.

-As mentioned already, the URLs http://localhost:8080/stream and http://localhost:8080/vtkweb are special and does not serve any static content from disk.
+As mentioned already, the URLs http://localhost:8080/stream and http://localhost:8080/vtkweb are special and do not serve any static content from disk.
 Similarly, a URL referring to a Python script, but lacking the final ``.py``, names a *web service*; such URLs do not serve static content, but rather run the referred Python script and serve the results (see